fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 29
 ### Politics of Meat
-- Lecture on meat as lightning rod for basically every issue in food studies
+- VIDEO: Introducing the next two days; meat as lightning rod for basically every issue in food studies
 - Joshua Specht, [The price of plenty: how beef changed America](https://www.theguardian.com/environment/2019/may/07/the-price-of-plenty-how-beef-changed-america)
 - Jayson Lusk, [The Political Polarization of Meat Demand](http://jaysonlusk.com/blog/2019/4/23/the-political-polarization-of-meat-demand)
 - Meghan McCarron [I Want to Be a Non-Combatant in the Coming Burger Wars](https://www.eater.com/2019/3/18/18267816/burger-climate-change-political-weapon)

-{% include alert.html class='warning' title='Quiz' text="
+{% include alert.html class='warning' title='Lecture and Readings Quiz' text="
 This wide-ranging quiz test your familiarity with the arguments presented in the readings---read carefully and don't over simplify!
 "%}